ibm-cloud-docs/databases-for-elasticsearch/howto-resources-scaling.md

 You cannot scale down storage.
 If your data set size has decreased, you can recover space by backing up and restoring to a new deployment.
 {: .tip}

 ### RAM
 {: #resources-scaling-ram}

 If you find that your queries and database activity suffer from performance issues due to a lack of memory, you can scale the amount of RAM allocated to your service.
+If your database instance is on an Isolated Compute hosting model, select the CPU x RAM configuration that matches your resource needs.
+If your database instance is on a Shared Compute or Dedicated Core hosting model, simply select the RAM allocation you would like for your database.
+Please note that Dedicated Core is deprecated, and will be removed in May 2025.

 Adding memory to the total allocation adds memory to the members equally. {{site.data.keyword.databases-for-elasticsearch}} deployments have their memory allocation policy set at 50% heap and 50% system memory, so increasing the amount of RAM increases both heap and system memory.

+RAM can be scaled up or down.

-### Dedicated cores
+### vCPU
-{: #resources-scaling-ded-cores}
+{: #resources-scaling-cores}

-You can enable or increase the CPU allocation to the deployment.
-With dedicated cores, your resource group is given a single-tenant host with a reserve of CPU shares.
-Your deployment is then guaranteed the minimum number of CPUs you specify.
-The default of 0 dedicated cores uses compute resources on shared hosts.
-Going from a 0 to a >0 CPU count provisions and moves your deployment to new hosts and your databases are restarted as part of that move.
-Going from >0 to a 0 CPU count, moves your deployment to a shared host and also restarts your databases as part of the move.
+If you find that your database workloads need more CPU resources, you can scale the amount of CPU allocated to your service.
+If your database instance is on an Isolated Compute hosting model, select the CPU x RAM configuration that matches your resource needs.
+If your database instance is on a Shared Compute or Dedicated Core hosting model, simply select the CPU allocation you would like for your database.
+Please note that Dedicated Core is deprecated, and will be removed in May 2025.

+The default of 0 cores uses compute resources on multi-tenanted hosts.
+This style of multi-tenant is deprecated, and will be removed September 2025 in favor of Shared Compute.

+CPU can be scaled up or down.

 ## Scaling considerations
 {: #resources-scaling-consider}